opariffazman/learnGitBranching/CONTRIBUTING.md

-## Welcome to the Learn Git Branching contributing guide!
+## Welcome to the Learn Git contributing guide!

 We have a pretty relaxed environment in this project so there's no formal template to submit Pull Requests for.
 Contributions generally fall into two buckets: